-With Black Friday, Cyber Monday and all the holiday shopping that happens around Thanksgiving, it’s easy to forget about others who are not as fortunate as us.
+Updated on Thursday February 17, 2022: With Black Friday, Cyber Monday and all the holiday shopping that happens around Thanksgiving, it’s easy to forget about others who are not as fortunate as us.
 That’s why a few years ago the non-profit group 92nd Y and the United Nations foundation joined forces to create #GivingTuesday.
 It’s a day where we set aside consumerism and focus on the community, either by donating to your favorite charity (maybe some of the money you saved during your Black Friday shopping) or by volunteering.
-Last year an estimated $274 million was raised, of which $45 million was raised by nonprofits through Facebook fundraisers.
+Even in the middle of the pandemic, in 2020 a record setting $2.7 billion was raised!

 When is Giving Tuesday?

 Just like Black Friday, Giving Tuesday falls on a different date each year.
 It’s always on the first Tuesday after Thanksgiving (the day after Cyber Monday — The largest online shopping day of the year in the United States).
 Here are the upcoming dates: